 “Your Money or Your Life” or YMYL

 So how does E-A-T affect visitors to your site?

-E-A-T is closely related to what Google calls “Your Money or Your Life” (YMYL) pages.
-YMYL pages are those that have topics on medical advice, legal advice, financial advice, that sort of thing.
+E-A-T is closely related to Google’s “Your Money or Your Life” (YMYL) pages.
+YMYL pages have topics on medical advice, legal advice, financial advice, that sort of thing.
 Anything that could positively or negatively affect a user’s happiness, health, and wealth.
 Examples include: